realnilanjan/jwt-client/Readme.md

 npm run start
 ```

-**You can find more information about the depedencies and setup on the [Expo documentation](https://docs.expo.dev/get-started/installation/)**
+**You can find more information about the dependencies and setup on the [Expo documentation](https://docs.expo.dev/get-started/installation/)**